luismasuelli/jackfrost/README.md

 * Customize the jQuery library (static files) in these variables (Note: the application ships with a version of jquery, jqueryui, and a theme.
 If one or more of these settings are not specified, their shipped defaults will be used instead):
     * JACKFROST_JQUERY_LIB : path to the jquery library.
     * JACKFROST_JQUERYUI_LIB : path to the jquery-ui library.
     * JACKFROST_JQUERYUI_CSS : path to the theme to use by the application.
-* Add the middleware jackfrost.middlewares.AutocompleteMiddleware to the middlewares tuple.

 Using
 =====